richardpaulhudson/spacy_projects_multiprocessing/README.md

 In [example_queueing.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_queueing.py), a simple bespoke protocol is implemented that fulfils two requirements via a single multiprocessing queue:

-- When a worker process starts a subprocess, it sends the PID of the subprocess back to the main process
+- When a worker process starts a subprocess, it sends the PID of the subprocess back to the main process.
-- When a subprocess completes, the worker process sends the return code of the subprocess back to the main process
+- When a subprocess completes, the worker process sends the return code of the subprocess back to the main process.

 ## 4. Specific issues around the queueing solution

 ### 4.1 Communication between worker processes and subprocesses

 The [subprocess](https://docs.python.org/3/library/subprocess.html) documentation advises using `subprocess.run()` rather the lower-level `subprocess.Popen()` whenever possible.
-In the example [example_queueing.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_queueing.py), however, `Popen()` has to be called to allow the worker process to retrieve the subprocess PID to send back to the main process before it blocks on the subprocess.
+In [example_queueing.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_queueing.py), however, the subprocess is created using `Popen()` to allow the worker process to retrieve the subprocess' PID and send it to the main process via the queue.

-On reflection and further investigation, the main issue with calling `Popen()` is that it starts a subprocess that is not in communication with its worker process, meaning that e.g. the standard pipes are not managed automatically.
+Nevertheless, on reflection and further investigation the main issue with calling `Popen()` is that it starts a subprocess that is not in communication with its worker process, meaning that e.g. the standard pipes are not managed automatically.
 In the proposed solution, communication is established using `communicate()` immediately after the worker process has placed the subprocess' PID in the queue and is maintained until the subprocess completes.

 One concern is whether subprocess output could get lost in the split second before communication is established. [popen_with_sleep.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/popen_with_sleep.py) demonstrates that this is not the case: although communication is established well after the subprocess has written to `stdout`, the relevant output is still correctly piped to the console.